pub struct Watcher { /* private fields */ }Expand description

 pub fn add_fd( &mut self, fd: RawFd, filter: EventFilter, flags: FilterFlag ) -> Result<()>

-Adds a descriptor to a Watcher
+Adds a descriptor to a Watcher.
+This or add_file is the preferred

 way to watch a file